Cruise on Loch Katrine

 Primrose Hill is one of our favourite walks in the Trossachs, with excellent elevated views of the Arrochar Alps; the walk starts at Trossachs Pier.
 Follow our guide to discover the route and see photographs of the pathway and views.

-We helped to create a new mini-guide to accompany a cruise on Loch Katrine.
+We helped create a mini-guide (pictured below) for cruises on Loch Katrine.
 The guide, available in seven languages, is an illustrated map showing landmarks, wildlife, and nature.

 Thanks for reading